Historic photograph of Lowndes Hill.

-On May 30, 1861 Union soldiers arrived by train in Clarksburg, WV with the intentions of protecting the city’s railroad.
-The line railroad ran from Grafton to Parkersburg and connected to the Baltimore and Ohio (B&O) railroad system.
+On May 30, 1861, Union soldiers first arrived by train in Clarksburg, WV with the intention of protecting the city’s railroad.
+The railroad line ran from Grafton, WV to Parkersburg, WV.
+It also connected to the Baltimore and Ohio (B&O) railroad system.
 The protection by the Union was critical to the Northwestern Virginia Railroad, and the control of the Northwestern Virginia Railroad was crucial to the Union.
-Railroads were a key advantage for the Union, allowing them to easily move supplies and troops across the country.
+Railroads were a key advantage the Union had over the Confederate secessionists, as trains allowed for easier relocation of supplies and troops throughout the country.

-The first troops to arrive to Clarksburg were three companies of the 14th Ohio Infantry.
-Their arrival was followed by the appearance of the 8th Indiana Infantry on June 19, 1861.
-Construction of the trenches and earthworks at Lowndes Hill began when both infantries arrived.
+The first Union troops to arrive in Clarksburg were three companies of the 14th Ohio Infantry.
+Their arrival was followed by the appearance of the 8th Indiana Infantry on June 19, 1861, a little over two weeks later.
+Construction of the trenches and earthworks at Lowndes Hill began when both infantries had fully arrived.
 The soldiers did not live in the trenches, but instead in camps within the town.
 The trenches located here and at Pinnicinick Hill were crucial at protecting the Northwestern Virginia Railroad.

-During the Civil War, about 5,000 troops defended the railways that connected Grafton and Parkersburg, WV.
-In April and May 1863, the Union troops at Lowndes Hill were able to divert a portion of Confederate troops during the Jones-Imboden Raid.
+During the Civil War, about 5,000 total troops defended the railways that connected Grafton and Parkersburg, WV.
+In April and May of 1863, the Union troops at Lowndes Hill were able to divert a portion of Confederate troops during the Jones-Imboden Raid.
 John Hanson McNeill first proposed the raid.
-Originally he planned the destruction of a single bridge to disrupt the B&O Railroad and the Union supply line, but later developed the two-ring approach of attack.
-In this dual attack, General Jones would attach the railroad between Grafton, WV and Oakland, MD.
-General Imboden would attack Union troops in Buckhannon, Beverly, and Philippi.
+Originally he planned the destruction of a single bridge to disrupt the B&O Railroad and the Union supply line, but later developed the two-pronged attack.
+In this dual attack, General Jones would attack the railroad between Grafton, WV and Oakland, MD, while General Imboden would attack Union troops in Buckhannon, Beverly, and Philippi.
 The mission of the raid was to commandeer supplies, gain recruits, and interrupt the B&O Railroad.

-The site of Lowndes Hill is 58 acres and also houses Lowndes Municipal Park and the Harrison County YMCA.
-Lowndes Park is a 10 acre section that was gifted to Clarksburg by Richard T. Lowndes and offers a good view of the city.
+These days, the site of Lowndes Hill is 58 acres.
+It includes the Lowndes Municipal Park, which occupies ten acres, and the Harrison County YMCA.
+Lowndes Park was gifted to Clarksburg by Richard T. Lowndes and offers a good view of the city.